 Why Knowing Blot Pattern is Important?

-Knowing bolt pattern is important because it determines the compatibility of a wheel or rim with a particular vehicle.
+Knowing bolt patterns is important because it determines the compatibility of a wheel or rim with a particular vehicle.
 The bolt pattern refers to the number of bolt holes and the distance between them on a wheel.

 Therefore, it’s important to know the correct bolt pattern for a vehicle and to use only wheels or rims that are designed for that specific bolt pattern.